"Unlock the Doors to Your Mind"

 Solano County Library is looking to fill librarian positions.

 Solano County Librarians provide library services to meet the information needs of the community.

 The eligible list established from this recruitment will be used to fill children's, teens and adult services librarian, full-time and part-time regular, limited term, or extra-help positions as vacancies occur or the need arises.
-The current need is for children's services librarians and extra help positions.

 Depending upon assignment, duties may include, but are not limited to the following: